jeankpoti/google-clone/README.md

 # google-clone
-This google clone web app whch use google search api from rapid api
+This google clone web app which use google search api from rapid api